-I am an emerging Nigerian-American short story writer and essayist, and a recent graduate from Yale University, where I studied English literature.
-My words have appeared in or are forthcoming from MAYDAY, Torch Literary Arts: Friday Feature, Chapter House Journal (formerly Mud City), and elsewhere.
-For my work, I have received scholarships and support from the SAEF Grant and GrubStreet Center for Creative Writing.
-I’m currently living in New York and working at New York University.
+Chidima Anekwe is a Nigerian-American short story writer and essayist and two-time Pushcart Prize nominee.
+She is recently graduated from Yale University, where she studied English Literature.
+Her writing has appeared in or is forthcoming from MAYDAY, Torch Literary Arts, SWING, Chapter House Journal (formerly Mud City), The Madrid Review, and elsewhere.
+She has received scholarships and support from the GrubStreet Center and the SAEF Grant.
+She is currently based in Brooklyn and working at NYU.

 Mma Madu Is a Patient Woman